Block-Randomized Stochastic Proximal Gradient for Low-Rank Tensor Factorization: Proof of Proposition

 \subsection{Preliminaries}

 For the constrained case, let us denote $\Phi(\bm \theta)=f(\bm \theta)+\sum_{n=1}^N h_n(\bm \theta)$ as the objective function.
 Unlike the unconstrained case where we measure convergence via observing if the gradient vanishes, the optimality condition of the constrained case is a bit more complicated.
-Here, the idea is to observe the ``generalized gradient''.
-To be specific, consider the following optimization problem
+Consider the following optimization problem

 where $f(\bm \theta)$ is continuously differentiable while $h$ is convex but possibly nonsmooth.
 The deterministic proximal gradient algorithm for handling this problem is as follows: